Overview of Probe Servers

 Global

 Global Locations are the publicly accessible monitoring Locations for selection on your Uptime.com checks.
 These are globally distributed to make sure that all endpoints and customer bases can have a nearby source of monitoring.
+Please note that the Global Locations and Probe servers are individual and use different ISPs to provide real client like monitoring and reduce false positives.

 For internal or secure monitoring needs, we offer Private Location Monitoring.